aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivottable/move/_index.md

 | Parameter | Type | Description |
 | :- | :- | :- |
 | dest_cell_name | str | the dest cell name. |
+### Remarks

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.MoveTo() method.
+This method will be removed 12 months later since December 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 ## move {#int-int}